vinkvii/warehouse-service/README.md

 ---

 This `README.md` provides the basic setup and instructions for running the `warehouse-service` that listens on UDP ports and publishes to Kafka.
-Let me know if you need any further adjustments!